Animal behaviour

 Animal behaviour is the individual or social behaviour of animals, contributing to their survival.
 It is studied by the science of ethology.

 Determinants of behaviour

 Behaviour is determined by three major factors, namely inborn instincts, learning, and environmental factors.
 The latter include abiotic and biotic factors.
 Abiotic factors such as temperature or light conditions have dramatic effects on animals, especially if they are ectothermic or nocturnal.
-Biotic factors include members of the same species (e.g. sexual behavior), predators (fight or flight), or parasites and diseases.
+Biotic factors include members of the same species (e.g. sexual behaviour), predators (fight or flight), or parasites and diseases.